web-mev/mev-frontend/README.md

 ## <a name="GeneralInformation">**General information**</a>

-The front end Angular 9 application for the MEV web application.
+The front end Angular 12 application for the MEV web application.

 Compodoc documentation: [click here](https://web-mev.github.io/mev-frontend/documentation/overview.html)

 Respository: https://github.com/web-mev/mev-frontend

-Sentry error tracking and monitoring: http://35.199.2.238:9000/organizations/sentry/issues/

-The application is based on a Angular Material Starter project: https://github.com/tomastrajan/angular-ngrx-material-starter
+The application was initially based on a Angular Material Starter project: https://github.com/tomastrajan/angular-ngrx-material-starter However, certain dependencies from that project were not maintained and packages were removed for ease.

 ## <a name="vagrant">Running locally using Vagrant</a>